 A local media outlet routinely runs (non-scientific) opinion polls on its news website.
-Committee representatives contacted the outlet but they declined to allow the use of their software.
+Committee representatives contacted the outlet but it declined to allow the use of its software.
 Committee members also reached out to Syracuse University, which has access to a Qualtrics account, but were also denied.
-In the end, the committee decided to use Google Forms, with a number of modifications to attempt to best achieve the goals stated above.
+In the end, the committee decided to use Google Forms, with a number of modifications to attempt to best achieve the considerations.

-Because Google Forms does not give information about IP addresses that could be used to locate voters and because some city residents might be traveling when they cast their votes, in order to limit votes to city residents, voters were asked for their ZIP code.
+Because Google Forms does not give information about IP addresses that could be used to locate voters and because some city residents might be traveling when they cast their votes, the committee asked voters for their ZIP Codes in an effort to limit votes to city residents.
 This was self-reported, and thus relied on the honesty of the people voting.
 However, there were limited other options to ensure a city-only electorate.
-Additionally, some ZIP codes include areas not within the city limits, but Adapt CNY had no desire to ask for addresses and then attempt to map the results.
-Nonetheless, this method proved effective, as many voters entered in ZIP codes not tied to the city.
-Anecdotally, some individuals who lived in areas not covered by Syracuse ZIP codes thought that the requirement for ZIP code entry on the initial page served as a gatekeeper and that they would not have been permitted to advance to the page where they cast their votes had the "system" not "accepted" their ZIP code as valid.
-Had such a verification system that rejected ballot access to non-Syracuse ZIP codes been in place, it is likely that many individuals would have simply dishonestly tried again with a Syracuse ZIP code to gain ballot access.
+Additionally, some ZIP Codes include areas not within the city limits, but Adapt CNY had no desire to ask for addresses and then attempt to map the results.
+Nonetheless, this method proved effective, as many voters entered in ZIP Codes not tied to the city.
+Anecdotally, some individuals who lived in areas not covered by Syracuse ZIP Codes thought that the requirement for ZIP Codes entry on the initial page served as a gatekeeper and that they would not have been permitted to advance to the page where they cast their votes had the "system" not "accepted" their ZIP Codes as valid.
+Had such a verification system that rejected ballot access to non-Syracuse ZIP Codes been in place, it is likely that many individuals would have simply dishonestly tried again with a Syracuse ZIP Codes to gain ballot access.

-To best allow for one person, one vote, the form asked for an email address.
-An automation through Gmail automatically sent a response to the email listed and included a link to an additional form.
+To best allow for "one person, one vote", the form asked for an email address.
+An application through Gmail automatically sent a response to the email listed and included a link to an additional form.
 Respondents were asked to verify their email address by entering the same address on this form that they used to vote with.
 People entering fake email addresses on the ballot would not receive this verification email, and thus would not be able to verify and confirm their vote.
 A reminder email was sent before the voting concluded to those who voted but did not verify, and emails that bounced back from this reminder had their votes culled.